Skip to main content

 Supply chain disruptions are forcing airlines to keep older aircraft longer, adding $4.2 billion in fuel costs, $3.1 billion in maintenance, and $2.6 billion in engine leasing expenses.

-• The study quantifies the costs as $4.2 billion excess fuel, $3.1 billion additional maintenance, $2.6 billion engine leasing and $1.4 billion spare‑parts inventory this year.
+• Broken down, the extra costs include $4.2 billion excess fuel, $3.1 billion additional maintenance, $2.6 billion engine leasing, and $1.4 billion spare‑parts inventory.

-• The report urges industry reforms including opening the aftermarket, boosting transparency, shared parts pools, and expanding repair capacity to unlock $940 billion in efficiencies, aiding a $1.007 trillion industry target for 2025.
+• The report urges industry reforms including aftermarket access, transparency, shared parts pools, and workforce training to unlock $3.1 billion in efficiencies, according to Oliver Wyman partner Matthew Poitras.

 Insights by Ground AI